hashicorp/terraform-provider-azurerm/website/docs/r/hpc_cache.html.markdown

 * `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this HPC Cache.
 Possible values are `SystemAssigned`, `UserAssigned`, `SystemAssigned, UserAssigned` (to enable both).
 Changing this forces a new resource to be created.

-* `identity_ids` - (Required) Specifies a list of User Assigned Managed Identity IDs to be assigned to this HPC Cache.
+* `identity_ids` - (Optional) Specifies a list of User Assigned Managed Identity IDs to be assigned to this HPC Cache.
 Changing this forces a new resource to be created.

 ~> **NOTE:** This is required when `type` is set to `UserAssigned` or `SystemAssigned, UserAssigned`.